iamNickDev/iamNickDev/README.md

 ## 🏆 Achievements

 - Certificate of Appreciation for conducting a three-day workshop on *Bootcamp on solidity smart contracts development* | 🏫 Issued by udemy ( 2022 )
+- Empowering communities through seminars, I share insights on web3 and blockchain, fostering knowledge exchange and community growth.
 - Ethereum Protocol Fellow ( Oct 2022 - Jan 2023 )

 ## 💬 Contact Me